 However, once you understand the internal mechanics of these black boxes, you can step back and consider whether these derivatives (for a fee) could actually stabilise your portfolio if used in moderation.

 I strongly recommend that you engage with a financial adviser before investing in a structured product.
+You should also use this checklist of what to look for when researching a structured product.
 Some providers actually give you no choice – they only accept referrals through financial advisers.

 How do Structured Products Work?